-1. Introduction
+1. INTRODUCTION

 Glazed frost is a cluster of clear ice crystals and formed from supercooled raindrops that freeze when they hit object surfaces such as the ground and branches of trees (see Fig. 1).
-Simulation methods for formation of ice crystal, such as frost, on the surface of objects have been proposed by Kim et al.1).
-However, a supercooled state has to be considered for simulating freezing rain, and fluid simulation is required for re-producing the effect of raindrops running down on the ice surfaces.
+Simulation methods for formation of ice crystal, such as frost, on the surface of objects have been proposed by Kim et al. [1].
+However, a supercooled state has to be considered for simulating freezing rain, and fluid simulation is required for reproducing the effect of raindrops running down on the ice surfaces.
 To our best knowledge, there has been no research presenting glazed frost by using a fluid simulation.
-We use the fluid simulation based on a FLIP method 2).
+We use the fluid simulation based on a FLIP method [2].
 Hence, raindrops and obstacles are represented by particles which are used to calculate the advection term, and the update of velocity field is calculated by using grids except for advection term.
-We pro-pose a method to create an animation of glazed frost formation by taking into account the heat transfer be-tween particles and the grid.
+We propose a method to create an animation of glazed frost formation by taking into account the heat transfer between particles and the grid.

-2. Related Work
+2. RELATED WORK

 In the computer graphics (CG) field, research to represent ice and snow began long ago.
-Kim et al. proposed a method for generating the crystal geometry of ice by solving a heat conduction equation in a two-dimensional plane1).
-The result of Kim et al. makes it clear that heat conduction plays an important part in creating ice crystals.
+Kim et al. proposed a method for generating the crystal geometry of ice by

-(a) Branches attached by (b) Glazed frost attached on glazed frost (b) Glazed frost attached on one side of branches Fig. 1 Glazed frost (photograph)
+(a) Branches attached by glazed frost.

+(b) Glazed frost attached on one side of branches.

+Fig. 1: Glazed frost (photograph).